terascope/teraslice/docs/packages/ts-transforms/operations.md

 ### selector
 This is a filtering operator and determines is the documnet matches a certain criteria to let it pass, otherwise the document is removed from the list.
+This can also be used as a post_process rule to further filter data after initial extractions and post processing.

 - selector: `String` = a lucene based query from [xlucene-evaluator](https://github.com/terascope/teraslice/tree/master/packages/xlucene-evaluator)

 **Note**